Names of God: Yoruba religion

 The supreme creator in the traditional religion of the Yoruba people is known as Olorun or Olodumare.
 The Yoruba believe that Olodumare is omnipotent and is the source of all.
 Olodumare is aloof; he is not directly involved in earthly matters and lets other Yoruba deities (orisha), who are his sons and daughters, answer human concerns through divination, possession, sacrifice and more.
 However, everything is in the hands of Olodumare when they are going to bed at night.
 Yoruba Muslims and Christians also refer to the Abrahamic God as Olorun.

 Zulu traditional religion

 Unkulunkulu is the supreme creator in Zulu traditional religion.
 Unkulunkulu brought human beings and cattle from an area of reeds.
 He created everything, from land and water, to man and the animals.
 He is considered the first man as well as the parent of all Zulu.
 He taught the Zulu how to hunt, how to make fire, and how to grow food.
 Zulu Christians also refer to the Abrahamic God as Unkulunkulu.

 Native American religions

 Anishinaabe

 Gitche Manitou, also known as Gitchi Manitou, Kitchi Manitou, means "Great Spirit" in several Algonquian languages.
 Christian missionaries have translated God as Gitche Manitou in scriptures and prayers in the Algonquian languages.

+East Asian religions

+In China

+In China, belief systems can be considered to consist of four major traditions: the official belief system, the folk belief system, the Taoist belief system, and the Buddhist belief system.
+Among the first three—though none are monotheistic—there exists the concept of a supreme being.

+Official Belief System

+At the official level in classical China, from the Shang dynasty to the Qing dynasty, the supreme deity worshipped was known as Shangdi(上帝, literally "The Deity Above"), also referred to as Haotian Shangdi (昊天上帝, "Shangdi of the Vast Heaven").
+The belief in Shangdi originated from ancient Chinese worship of the sky and the North Star.
+After Confucianism became the state orthodoxy, Shangdi continued to be revered as the highest deity.

+Folk Belief System

+Due to the solemnity of sacrificial rites, only the emperor was traditionally permitted to offer sacrifices to Shangdi in ancient China.
+As a result, common people rarely worshipped Shangdi directly.
+Instead, they venerated the Yudi (玉帝, literally "Jade Emperor"), also known as Yuhuang (玉皇) or Yuhuang Dadi (玉皇大帝).
+In fact, belief in the Jade Emperor is considered to have developed from the earlier belief in Shangdi.

+Taoist Belief System

+Taoism acknowledges the authority and status of the folk Jade Emperor, but it does not regard him as the supreme deity of the religion.
+Instead, the highest deities in Taoism are the Three Pure Ones.

+In Japan

+In Japan, many Japanese new religions can be considered to be monotheistic or henotheistic.
+Some names for God as a supreme deity (rather than as a local kami) in various Japanese religions are: